Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-version/README.rst

     usage: nextcloud-version [-h] [-V] [--always-ok] [--path PATH]

-    This plugin lets you track if Nextcloud server updates are available.
+    With this plugin you can check if the installed Nextcloud version is EOL.
+Does not care about patch levels.

-    optional arguments:
+    options:
       -h, --help     show this help message and exit -V, --version  show program's version number and exit --always-ok    Always returns OK.
       --path PATH    Local path to your Nextcloud installation, typically within your Webserver's Document Root.
 Default:
                      /var/www/html/nextcloud

 Usage Examples